alexnathanson/BrightsignAPI/README.md

 * can set and get data from config file to ensure persistance

 ### the autorun.brs file
+* roDatagram (UDP) on port 13131 enables the API via Node dgram module to communicate with the hardware.
+* Other devices can also communicate on this port if needed.

 ### media controls and interactivity
 * UDP on port 13131